bitExpert/adroit/README.md

 (\bitExpert\Adroit\Responder\Resolver\ContainerAwareResponderResolver) which uses any [container-interop](https://github.com/container-interop/container-interop) compatible DI container as a backend.

-Of course you may implement your own ResponderResolvers using the (\bitExpert\Adroit\Responder\ResponderResolver) interface.
+Of course you may implement your own ResponderResolvers using the [ResponderResolver](src/bitExpert/Adroit/Responder/ResponderResolver.php) interface.

 ```php
 /** @var \Interop\Container\ContainerInterface $container */
 $responderResolver = new \bitExpert\Adroit\Responder\Resolver\ContainerAwareResponderResolver($container);
 ```

-Domain(Payload)
+(Domain)Payload
 ---------------
 You may define your own payload class(es) by implementing the \bitExpert\Adroit\Domain\Payload interface.
 This gives you the opportunity to freely define the payload according to your needs.